 Seasoning- I use sea salt and freshly cracked black pepper.
 You can use Kosher salt Himalayan salt and even standard table salt and pepper for this.

 Remove the stems and take a knife to cut out the top core portion.

 Slice each tomato in half.
-Place them cut side down in a baking dish.
+Place them cut side down in a baking dish in a single layer.

 Chop the green onions and spread them on top of the tomatoes.

 Sprinkle generously with sea salt and cracked black pepper.

 Place the sprigs of Rosemary atop the tomatoes (as pictured).
 Roughly chop the oregano and sprinkle it over as well.
 Smash and peel all the garlic cloves.

 Tuck the smashed garlic slices between the tomatoes (as pictured)